caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------

+- Just to check everything, recreated all the servers
+- Performance dropped significantly
-- Oh right, two changes I forgot to add to version control
+- Discovered a couple database server configuration changes I neglected to add to version control
+- Before getting to those, a couple notes on optimizing your pg config in general

 ----

 Optimizing your PostgreSQL config
 =================================

+- Postgres When It's Not Your Job (thebuild.com)
 - pgtune
-- Postgres When It's Not Your Job (thebuild.com)
 - http://cakt.us/pg-tuning
 - http://cakt.us/pg-conns

 Presenter Notes
 ---------------

-- pgtune is a quick and easy utility you can install through your package repo to generate some sane defaults for various postgres config options
+- Optimizing your Postgres config is a topic until itself
 - Our conference chair christophe gave an excellent talk last year titled Postgres When It's Not your Job.
-You should get the slides and learn - it's amazing.
+You should get the slides and read them - it's amazing.
+- If you're looking for something quick, pgtune can be used to generate some sane defaults for a number of postgres config options
 - The last two links are to the Postgres wiki; they provide a lot of valuable discussion about different config options and how they interact

 ----